feydor/feydor.github.io/index.md

 The source code is publicly available [here](https://github.com/feydor/purl-shortener).

 ## Languages and Technologies
-I'm most familiar working in C and JavaScript.
-I'm also comfortable with C++, SQL, and the <abbr title="MongoDB, ExpressJS, ReactJS, NodeJS">MERN</abbr> stack.
+I'm most familiar working in C, C++, and JavaScript.
+I'm also comfortable with MySQL, and the <abbr title="MongoDB, ExpressJS, ReactJS, NodeJS">MERN</abbr> stack.
 Nearly all of my projects are worked on in the Linux shell using: Git version control, VSCode or neovim, and the Meson build system.